KanishkaY2001/OrangeHub/README.md

 # OrangeHub
-This repo consists of the scripts which were used by OrangeHub

-# OrangeHub
 **OrangeHub** is a hub of lua scripts which allow users to gain a competitive advantage in Rogue Lineage, a Roblox game.
 Through the use of Synapse, a scripting engine, these lua files may be utilised to gain access to numerous features and abilities within the game.
 ## Game hosted on:
 https://www.roblox.com/games/3016661674/Rogue-Lineage